jack-michaud/dowels/README.md

 pip install ortools
 ```

+A `pyproject.toml` file is included to install the dependencies using [Poetry](https://python-poetry.org/), if you prefer.

 ## Usage

 Execute the script to determine the optimal distribution of dowel cuts for the acoustic panel.
 The script includes constraints such as the kerf from cutting the dowels using a Japanese pull saw and the maximum dowel capacity.
 It outputs the number and length of cuts for each dowel.
 Run the script using: